HCL-TECH-SOFTWARE/connections-automation/README.md

 ## Acknowledgments

-This project was inspired by the (Ansible WebSphere/Connections 6.0 automation done by Enio Basso)[https://github.com/ebasso/ansible-ibm-websphere].
+This project was inspired by the [Ansible WebSphere/Connections 6.0 automation done by Enio Basso](https://github.com/ebasso/ansible-ibm-websphere).
 It is done in a way that it can interoperate with the mentioned project or parts of it.

 ## License